matanz121/pacman_game/readme.md

 9) You can restart the game any time you want.

+10) GitHub link to this project - https://github.com/matanz121/pacman_game

-10) Good luck.
+11) Good luck.
 Have fun.

 BONUS - We added Monster & Walls.
 Monster will take you 1 point from you life.
 Walls will not give you the option to move to the walls position.
 -----------------------------------------------------------------------------------------------------------------------------------------------